-Your child’s doctor will likely be alerted to the diagnosis of mitral valve prolapse by hearing a click or murmur when listening to your child’s heart during a routine exam.
+Your child’s doctor likely will be alerted to the diagnosis of mitral valve prolapse by hearing a click or murmur when listening to your child’s heart during a routine exam.
 An echocardiogram and electrocardiogram will confirm the diagnosis.

-The board-certified and fellowship-trained pediatric cardiologists at Norton Children’s Heart Institute can conduct more extensive tests to distinguish a murmur caused by mitral valve prolapse from those caused by more serious heart conditions.
+The board-certified and fellowship-trained pediatric cardiologists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, can conduct more extensive tests to distinguish a murmur caused by mitral valve prolapse from those caused by more serious heart conditions.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 The degree of leakage from the mitral valve will determine how the pediatric cardiologist will want to treat your child’s mitral valve prolapse.
 If the leakage is mild, the pediatric cardiologist may have your child take a medication that makes it easier for the heart to move blood forward and possibly a diuretic (water pill) that helps remove salt and water from the body.

-Your child will have repeat echocardiograms so the pediatric cardiologist can continue to watch how the prolapse and leakage changes over time.
+Your child will have repeat echocardiograms so the pediatric cardiologist can continue to watch how the prolapse and leakage change over time.
 In severe cases, surgery may be required to correct the abnormal valve, or even replace the valve if it cannot be repaired.